 The purpose of the NGO Support project is to provide assistance in the daily opportunities of a local NGO.
 This enables them to widen their reach and improve the services they provide to the refugees and homeless communities in Brussels, Belgium.

 Volunteers can utilize existing skills and experience, or learn new skills, by helping with a variety of outreach activities, as well as gaining a greater understanding of NGOs and the issues they face.
 Typical areas of work could include occasional office work, team building, organizing of stock, helping with fundraising events and filling in on other local projects as needed.
-You will be an active participant in the local NGO’s on-going weekly projects and can experience all project areas including Education, Renovation and Food Outreach.
+You will be an active participant in the local NGO’s on-going weekly projects and can experience all project areas including Community Outreach, Renovation and Food Outreach.

 Duties are assigned based on the priority of tasks at the time of your program and in accordance with your skills, interests, and experience.
 You will work with an organization where your skills are put to great use, therefore enthusiasm, passion, and flexibility are essential.

 The purpose of the Renovation project in Belgium is to provide support in developing better infrastructure for the community centers and NGOs we work with in Brussels.
 Many of these centers are under-funded and run-down and are therefore in need of new structures or renovation work.

 The main focus of this project is to brighten up the centers so they are more vibrant and appealing for the community members who rely on them for support.

 The Renovation project is best suited to volunteers who enjoy physical work and want to play a hands-on role in creating more aesthetically-pleasing environments for centers that are making a difference in the local community.

 Your tasks can include, but are not limited to; painting, debris removal, furniture repairs, structural repairs, cleaning outdoor gardens, and light refurbishment or construction.